Frequently Asked Questions

 Can I join more than one Regional Hub?

 Yes!
 You may join as many Regional Hubs as you identify with.
+Organizational members with activities spanning multiple Hubs are welcome and encouraged to join as many Hubs as they deem fit.

 What is the Planetary Health Education Framework?

-The Planetary Health Education Framework aims to guide the education of global citizens, practitioners, and professionals able and willing to address the complex planetary health challenges of our world today.
+The Planetary Health Education Framework aims to guide the education of global citizens, practitioners, and professionals able and willing to address the complex Planetary Health challenges of our world today.
 The Framework can be understood as a common foundational language that serves as the cornerstone for diverse education strategies.

-The Planetary Health Education Framework considers five foundational domains that we as a community believe comprise the essence of planetary health knowledge, values, and practice:
+The Planetary Health Education Framework considers five foundational domains that we as a community believe comprise the essence of Planetary Health knowledge, values, and practice:

 (1) interconnection within Nature;